jonrh/jonrh.is/src/pages/2017-09-20---react-native-eu-2017-conference/index.md

 The highlight of the conference for me was the the dinner party.
 Callstack leased a beautiful outdoor venue by the river with booze and a marvellous selection of grilled food.

 ![Dinner party outdoor venue](./dinnerparty.jpg)
+Photo by [Callstack][rneuphotos].

 The event started at 18:00 and the last few people left at 01:00.
 This was the perfect environment to have great conversations and to really get to know people.
-In fact, this was the primary reason why I went, to meet the people.

 ![Dinner BBQ](./dinner_bbq.jpg)
+Photo by [Callstack][rneuphotos].

 ![Dinner party.
-Photo by Emil Lindell.](./dinnerparty2.jpg) Dinner party.
+Photo by Emil Lindell.](./dinnerparty2.jpg) From left: Bogdan, me, ?, [Álvaro][alvaro], [Emil][emil].
 Photo by Emil Lindell.

 ![Afterparty at Callstack's office](./callstack_afterparty.jpg) Afterparty at Callstack's office.
 [Photo](https://twitter.com/annalankauf/status/905872231544352768) by Anna Lankauf.